-The Chicago Gay and Lesbian Hall of Fame is privately funded through generous donations from individuals, businesses, and organizations.
-Staff support is provided by volunteers associated with Friends of the Chicago Gay and Lesbian Hall of Fame.
+The Chicago LGBT of Fame is privately funded through generous donations from individuals, businesses, and organizations.
+Staff support is provided by volunteers associated with Friends of the Chicago LGBT Hall of Fame.

-The selection of inductees for the Hall of Fame is made by former recipients of the award based on nominations from the general public.
-Planning is under way for a permanent location for the Chicago Gay and Lesbian Hall of Fame display.
+The selection of inductees for the Hall of Fame is made by former recipients of the award in the individual category based on nominations from the general public.
+Planning is under way for a permanent location for the Chicago LGBT Hall of Fame display.

-www.GLHallofFame.org
+www.ChicagoLGBTHallofFame.org